sasabosnic/rgz/cv.md

 _Venture Capital Fund, 2007&ndash;2009_

 Managed a team of advisors, handled all communications with angel investors.
-Provided help to a dozen internet startups.
+Provided help to a dozen of internet startups.

 [<img src="ref/an.jpeg" class="avatar">](ref/an.html "Alexis")
 [<img src="ref/ik.jpeg" class="avatar">](ref/ik.html "Ivan")